Welcome to the

 Wine Trail

 Three major wine-producing regions, a capital city, rural towns, and coastal waterways combine to create the Classic New Zealand Wine Trail.
 The multi-day touring route is self-guided.
-Follow the grape signs and savour this unforgettable food and wine journey.
+Follow the grape signs and savor this unforgettable food and wine journey.

 Explore the regions